 Cecil County, MD has a population of 104,000, of which 10,000 are renters.
 The county seat is Elkton.
 Attractions in Cecil County include trails, parks, fishing and the Chesapeake Bay.
 Whether living in or visiting Cecil County, there is a risk of encountering bed bugs.

 Bed bugs are tough, adaptable pests that can invade any apartment or hotel – no matter how clean the accommodations look.
 Landlords and hotel managers are responsible for taking steps to exterminate and prevent infestations.
 If your hotel or apartment in Cecil County became infested by bed bugs, and you were bitten, you may have a legal claim and could be entitled to compensation.
 The Maryland bed bug attorneys of Whitney, LLP can help.

 We have experience handling bed bug claims and have recovered over $11 million for clients in bed bug cases and claims.
-Contact us online today to set up a free consultation, or call Whitney, LLP at (410) 583-8000 to speak with a bed bug lawyer.
+Contact us online today to set up a legal consultation, or call Whitney, LLP at (410) 583-8000 to speak with a bed bug lawyer.